Skip to main content

 Learn about topics like managing screen time and looking after your mental health.

-You have the right to complain about harmful, illegal and restricted online content, including unsolicited electronic messages promoting these types of content.
+You have the right to complain about harmful, illegal or restricted online content.
+This includes content that's inappropriate for children, material that promotes offensive or abhorrent behaviour, and unsolicited electronic messages promoting these types of content.

 To make a complaint you can: